These 8 Unsung Heroes Will Restore Your Faith in Our Country

 With a chair on either side, she welcomes vocal accompaniment—“You don’t want to hear me sing,” she laughs—and conversation.
 “The vets feel comfortable telling me stories of the war, ones they wouldn’t tell their own families,” says Gascon, 67.
 “It’s a bit like being a bartender.”
 She looks forward to playing at the VA too much to consider stopping.
 “Other than raising my son, there’s nothing I’ve done that I like more than this,” she says.
 “It’s so rewarding to see the light in people’s eyes when they hear their song.”

 Walter Fuller awakens at 4:30 a.m. every day to unlock the parking lot at Ormond Beach, where he has served as its unofficial (and unpaid) security guard, park ranger, custodian, and tour guide for 18 years.
 For Fuller, the work serves as its own reward: Fishers, surfers, and fellow birders greet him as he logs their comings and goings for his daily report; children marvel when he shows them their first up-close view of the Pacific Ocean; and white-crowned sparrows follow him while he refills their feeders.
 With about 250 avian species flying through every year, the two-mile strip of wetlands is a birder’s dream.
+(Until you can plan a visit, start with these stunning bird photos.)
 But it wasn’t like that when Fuller found it.

 A lifelong bird lover, he first visited Ormond Beach in 1996 on a lunch break from his job at the nearby Navy base.
 He saw mallard ducks, finches, hawks, and herons—but barely any people around to enjoy them.
 The beach had become a dumping ground for trash and a hub of drug deals and gang activity, and Fuller realized if he didn’t take care of the spot, nobody would.
 He began going there after work, clearing the sand of old tires, mattresses, and sludge and patrolling the parking lot.